KarimIbrahim/Godot-Geolocation-Android/README.md

 ### Building the Android plugin
 - You don't technically need to build the plugin, unless you need to modify the gradle project.
-The pre-built binaries (aar) are included under the [`plugin/demo/addons/GeolocationPlugin/bin`](plugin/demo/addons/GeolocationPlugin/bin)
+The pre-built binaries (aar) are included under the [`plugin/demo/addons/GeolocationPlugin/bin`](plugin/demo/addons/GeolocationPlugin/bin) and in the [`releases page`](releases/)
 - In a terminal window, navigate to the project's root directory ([`Godot-Geolocation-Android`](Godot-Geolocation-Android)) and run the following command:
 ```
 ./gradlew assemble